samir-puranik/sp18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
 During the default rendering that happens for every page in application.html.erb, there is a check to see if any messages should be flashed to the screen.
-It does this by flashing every message in the flashes hash.
-The line above adds an error type to the flash map so that the certain message can be rendered in messages.html.erb which is located in the layouts folder in views.
+The flash provides a way to pass temporary primitive-types (String, Array, Hash) between actions.
+Anything you place in the flash will be exposed to the very next action and then cleared out. @pokemon.errors accesses the validation errors that occurred as a cause of failing to save the object. .full_messages returns all the full error messages in an array and .to_sentence converts the array to a comma-separated sentence where the last element is joined by the connector word.
+Assigning the formatted error message to flash allows us to pass the error message through to the rendering of application.html.erb.
+It then goes to messages.html.erb where all messages in flash are then printed out (aka "flashed" to the screen.)
+Flash is then cleared out.

 # Give us feedback on the project and decal below!